Weezey/dabedpost/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly resilient, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers are one method of preventing DoS attacks.
+DoS attacks are a common problem with websites.
+One way to mitigate DoS attacks is to have multiple servers running the same website, with a load balancer in front of them.
+A load balancer provides a website an external IP address that is accessed by the internet.
+The load balancer receives any traffic that comes into the website and distributes it across multiple servers.
+As the website receives more traffic, more servers can be added to the group ("pool") of servers that the load balancer has access to.
+This helps distribute traffic evenly among the servers and mitigates DoS attacks.
+This load balancer typically also has a health probe function.
+This function checks regularly to make sure all of the machines behind the load balancer are functioning before sending traffic to them.
+Machines with issues are reported, and the load balancers stop sending traffic to those machines.
+This system can still be overwhelmed with traffic and taken down, but it is much more resilient than if a single server was running the website.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_